Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Introduction

+Despite these experimental advances that enable the accurate location of hydrogen positions in materials, to date, the available (historical) data in experimental databases often report lattice structures nominally containing H atoms, with hydrogen positions that have either been introduced with heuristics (it is sometimes stated that H atoms are placed into ``chemically sensible positions'') or do not provide H positions at all~\cite{Cooper2010,Afonine2010}.
+Moreover, the quality of the data can be heterogeneous across entries, especially when the uncertainty is large or the data was obtained for a specific purpose, with a different focus than accurately determining the crystal structure~\cite{Spek:su5533}.
+This is particularly severe and relevant in the context of materials databases~\mbox{\cite{jain_commentary_2013,kirklin_open_2015,schmidt_dataset_2022,barroso-luque_open_2024,horton_accelerated_2025,kaplan_foundational_2025,huber_mc3d_2025}} that rely on the availability of complete and curated crystal structures, such as those that employ atomistic models to predict their properties.

 In this work, we directly leverage and retrain a new version of Microsoft's \texttt{MatterGen} model~\cite{zeni_generative_2025}, a diffusion model originally trained to generate stable, unique and novel crystal structures with desired properties~\cite{chen_accelerating_2025, park_guiding_2025}, to efficiently reconstruct crystal structures with partial information available.
 We first show how the domain of materials science can benefit from methods originally developed in the context of image inpainting in computer vision tasks~\cite{lugmayr_repaint_2022,mayet_td-paint_2024}.
 Specifically, we choose the task of finding missing hydrogen positions in materials, due to the challenges related to their experimental measurement, as outlined before.
 By combining the diffusion model with recent advances in the development of machine learning interatomic potentials MLIPs~\cite{riebesell_framework_2025,yang_mattersim_2024,batzner_e3-equivariant_2022,batatia_foundation_2024,rhodes_orb-v3_2025,yu_systematic_2024,mazitov_pet-mad_2025} to drive structural optimization, we achieve success rates greater than 97\% in terms of structurally matching our original reference or predicting configurations that are actually more stable than the original reference.
+Thanks to this high success rate, the method that we present here can also be used to predict new candidate structures for hydrogen related research, which can then be screened for interesting and desired properties.
 Importantly, the models we present are trained on top of \texttt{MatterGen} in a hydrogen-agnostic way, meaning that the method and models can be easily transferred to other related tasks, such as intercalation, without the necessity of retraining.